History of St Albans: Early Christianity

 The city is named after St Alban, a convert to Christianity who, according to medieval sources, lived in the Roman city.
 He was martyred in either the third or fourth century.
 Bede's Ecclesiastical History gives an account of Alban being beheaded on a hill outside the city.
 This suggests that the cathedral, built on a hill above the Roman city, may have been built on the site of his martyrdom.
 However, the cathedral could alternatively be on the site of his burial.
 Widespread cults of saints began in cemeteries outside of Roman cities.
 The site of Alban's burial remains a topic for investigation.
 The site of a Roman burial was uncovered near the Cathedral in the late 20th century, in the area of demolished medieval cloisters, probably extending beneath the present building, but there is no evidence of a connection with Alban.

 Bede referred to a Roman church dedicated to St Alban, built "when peaceable Christian times were restored" (possibly the fourth century) and still in use in Bede's time.
 In 429 Germanus of Auxerre visited the church and subsequently promoted the cult of St Alban.
 John Morris argued that the church was probably built in 396–8.
 It has been suggested that several unearthed remains might have been Roman churches but there is no certain archaeological evidence.
-An archaeological excavation in 1978, directed by Martin Biddle, failed to find Roman remains on the site of the chapter house of the medieval abbey, but recent investigation has uncovered a basilica near the Cathedral, supporting the contention that it is "the oldest continuous site of Christian worship in Great Britain".
+An archaeological excavation in 1978, directed by Martin Biddle, failed to find Roman remains on the site of the chapter house of the medieval abbey, but recent investigation has uncovered a basilica near the cathedral, supporting the contention that it is "the oldest continuous site of Christian worship in Great Britain".

 Some historians doubt the historicity of St Alban and argue that his cult was invented by Germanus.

 Later medieval period

 The Abbots of St Albans diverted Watling Street away from the ruins of Verulamium into the medieval town.

-Three main roads date from the medieval period - Holywell Hill, St Peter's Street, and Fishpool Street - each of which had a pilgrim church founded in the tenth century by Abbot Ulsinus at the entrance to the town: St Stephen's, St Peter's and St Michael's respectively.
+Three main roads date from the medieval period—Holywell Hill, St Peter's Street, and Fishpool Street—each of which had a pilgrim church founded in the ninth century by Abbot Ulsinus at the entrance to the town: St Stephen's, St Peter's and St Michael's respectively.
+The foundation of the town's markets is also attributed to this time.